 Jared Graham Chase is a professional conductor, trumpet performer, and associate professor of music on the faculty at Nazareth College in Rochester, NY.
 He has extensive experience conducting bands, orchestras, and choirs throughout the United States and Canada.

 As a professional conductor he has conducted numerous professional ensembles and organizations.
-He is currently the music director for New York State Ballet and a regular conductor for Rochester Lyric Opera.
+He is currently the music director for New York State Ballet and First Presbyterian Church of Pittsford and a regular conductor for Rochester Lyric Opera.
 During the 2016-2017 season he conducted a premiere performance of John Musto’s comic opera Bastienello and Sondheim’s You’re Gonna Love Tomorrow.
-As music director of the New York State Ballet he led a collaboration between the Rochester Oratorio Society, New York State Ballet, and Rochester Lyric Opera in dramatic performances of Bizet’s Carmen and Orff’s Carmina Burana.
-He will lead the NYSB in performances of The Nutcracker, another collaboration between RLO and NYSB in Mozart’s Requiem as well as Prokofiev's Romeo and Juliet.
+As music director of the New York State Ballet he led a collaboration between the Rochester Oratorio Society, New York State Ballet, and Rochester Lyric Opera in dramatic performances of Bizet’s Carmen and Orff’s Carmina Burana, Mozart’s Requiem and Marriage of Figaro, as well as the annual Nutcracker performances.
 In addition he has has guest conducted the United States Military Academy “West Point” Band, the United States Coast Guard Band, and the Salina Symphony.

 In the fall of 2013 he was named a Visiting Assistant Professor of Ensembles and Conducting at the prestigious Eastman School of Music where he conducted the Eastman Wind Ensemble and Wind Orchestra.
 He is the founding director of the Rochester Chamber Winds, a group of professional musicians on faculty at Nazareth College, the Eastman School of Music and members of the Rochester Philharmonic Orchestra.